Welcome to the real México

 * Valladolid is a Pueblo Mágico, one of select number of Mexican town with this designation.
 Valladolid is not just a rest stop on the way to or from Chichen Itza.
 It is a city rich in history and culture, located smack-dab in the middle of the Yucatan and the Mayan world.

 * Valladolid is the nearest colonial city from Cancun.
-The city is 470 years old this year but still has a small-town ambiance.
+The city is more than 470 years old but still retains a small-town ambiance.
 Valladolid is built on the Mayan site of Zaci so the city is actually much older than 470 years.

-* There are 3 major Mayan ruins, open to the public, less than a one hour drive from Valladolid: Chichen Itza, Ek Balam and Cobá.
+* Valladolid has 4 major Mayan ruins, open to the public, less than a one hour drive: Chichen Itza, Ek Balam, Yaxunah and Cobá.
 Plus many more within a two hour drive.

 * Valladolid has the Gulf coast with its small fishing villages (with boat trips to swim with the whales and to see flamingos, other birds and crocodiles) and their wonderful, inexpensive seafood restaurants.
 Straight north about 1 1/2 hours.

-* The Caribbean coast has the rustic sophistication of Tulum as well as the crystal-clear Caribbean waters with their soft-sand beaches, about one hour and ten minutes from Valladolid.
+* Valladolid has the Caribbean coast has the rustic sophistication of Tulum as well as the crystal-clear Caribbean waters with their soft-sand beaches, about one hour and ten minutes south-east.

-* There are cenotes (fresh-water sinkholes) in every direction.
+* Valladolid has cenotes (fresh-water sinkholes) in every direction.
 Many are open to the public for swimming.
 There are (depending upon whose figures you use) between 3,000 and 6,000 cenotes in the Yucatan.

 * Valladolid is located less than 15 miles from Xo-Cen (the Bellybutton of the World according to Mayan belief).
-Many old Mayan traditions are still practiced in the small villages of the Yucatan.
+Many old Mayan crafts and traditions are still practiced in the small villages of the Yucatan.

 * Valladolid is a cultural city in its own right.
 From the museum-quality collection of Mexican folk art at Casa de los Venados, to the frequent musical presentations in all of the parks, to art and photography exhibitions at City Hall, to the parades, fiestas and dances there seems to be something happening every week.